 “It’s always the victim that’s overlooked.”
 Debbie’s father John Woodson speaking a universal truth, Fort Worth Star Telegram, May 13th, 1980

-Texas has a stellar record preserving decades-old evidence,
+Texas has a stellar record for preserving decades-old evidence,

 but even if the crime lab has discarded the semen sample found in Debbie’s mouth